alukach/alukach.github.io/links/index.md

 * [VectorFormats Mod](/vectorformats_mod) &mdash; A GeoJSON serializer for Django models, capable of spanning relationships.

+* [.mySetup](/.mySetup) &mdash; A set of scripts designed to make your Bash/Python/Git experience as pleasurable as possible.

 * [allthingsdope.com](http://www.allthingsdope.com) &mdash; A foray into Wordpress Template design / a lighthearded blog designed to hold playlists.

 ## Organizations